ArtFire Help Center

 *Note: We also use your title as the alt text for your product's images.
 Alt text is what is displayed to users who have images disabled in their browser settings (usually due to connection speed problems) it is also used to aid visually impaired individuals who use the internet but cannot see pictures and therefore need a description for each image that would otherwise not be displayed.

 You can check all of your own meta information and title tag information by looking at your site's page source.
-In Firefox the easiest way to check this is buy hitting CTRL+U on your keyboard , in Internet Explorer you can right click on a page and select "view source."
+In Chrome the easiest way to check this is buy hitting CTRL+Shift+C on your keyboard , in other browsers you can right click on a page and select "Inspect/view source."
 Either way a notepad should open up with the website's source code on it.

 Writing Good Content